bendaggers/gemini-fe/README.md

 **03/08/2023 - 5:14PM**

-This feature will display the Transaction Details in to a modal.
+This feature will display the details of the selected Transaction in to a modal.

 - Created a Modal Component and Service
 - Created a console.log to identify which row in Transaction List was clicked and return the ID, Ticker, Ave Unit Price.